 Of your secondary professional skills, Fishing and Cooking can also add to your cash flow.
 Skip the other professional skills for now.
 They have a lot of value, but can be very expensive to level up.
 We want to earn gold here, not spend it (yet.)

 Mists of Pandaria brought certain interesting changes to the gathering game.
 You can start your gathering skills in the M of P zones and skill up from there, without ever going back to the starting zones.
 All you’ll get for awhile is fragments, and you’ll still have to visit the trainer for skill-ups, but you can now do it all in one place.
 Warlords and Legion are the same.

-If you boost a 60+ character and already have a gathering profession, then that profession will be raised to the max.
+If you boost a lower level character, and already have a gathering profession, then that profession will be raised to the max.
 You will then be able to go wherever you need to to expand that gold starting allowance you’ll get.

 For every player that chooses to do the high level gathering there will be one less player gathering lower level stuff, which may be an opportunity for you.

 Many of the crafting skills use the raw materials that you will be gathering.